 Osiris was known as the Lord of Love.

 The name Osiris is the Latinised form of the Egyptian Usir which is interpreted as “powerful” or “mighty”.
 This god of creation presided over the organic cycle of deaths and rebirths that a normal person experiences in their evolution.
 This process may continue for hundreds of lifetimes as someone slowly becomes more unified.
-In this way the Green Man was often portrayed beside Isis and Nephthys (rebirth and death).
+In this way the Green Man was often portrayed beside Isis and Nephthys (life and death).

 Mercy (the crook) and severity (the flail) played key roles in this process.
 Mercy is conveyed by the crook, because this is a merciful way of gently “guiding” a stray animal back into the fold.
 Severity is embodied by the flail, which is a severe way of “forcing” a rebellious beast back into line.
 In this way we are reminded of the human psyche.